-openSF source files

-Java Development Kit, version 8 or later

-Apache Maven tool, version 3 or later

-If tests are to be executed, MySQL database to execute and test the framework.

-П If installer nackages are to be generated, install4i with a valid license, version 5.1
+□ openSF source files ☐ Java Development Kit, version 8 or later ☐ Apache Maven tool, version 3 or later ☐ If tests are to be executed, MySQL database to execute and test the framework. ☐ If installer packages are to be generated, install4j with a valid license, version 5.1.
 6.2.
-How to Build the openSF Platform

-Apache Maven is a Java-based build system that uses Project Object Model (POM) files to orchestrate compilation and packaging of applications.
+How to Build the openSF Platform Apache Maven is a Java-based build system that uses Project Object Model (POM) files to orchestrate compilation and packaging of applications.
 Maven is able to automatically pull dependencies from the Internet, a functionality that is used to download the Eclipse RCP Java files and native launchers.
 Due to the above, building openSF requires a connection to the Internet, at least the first time that the build is attempted: This is necessary in order for Maven to download its own plugins, including the Tycho system that builds Eclipse RCP applications, and the Eclipse runtime files.

-Once unpacked, the openSF tree contains the following relevant files and folders:

-□build.sh: support script performing most of the Maven build steps.
+Once unpacked, the openSF tree contains the following relevant files and folders: □build.sh: support script performing most of the Maven build steps.
 DopenSF.build: folder containing the majority of the "release engineering" architecture.
-In particular, the main POM file that other files in the project reference. openSF.build/generate-installers.sh: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. openSF.build/dependencies-mvn2osgi: folder containing a separate POM project that needs to be processed first and separately, due to a technical limitation of Tycho/Maven. □openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §6.3).
+In particular, the main POM file that other files in the project reference. □openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. □openSF.build/dependencies-mvn2osgi: folder containing a separate POM project that needs to be processed first and separately, due to a technical limitation of Tycho/Maven. □openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §6.3).
 Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. □openSF.product: folder where the output of the build will be generated (under "target"). □platform: folder containing the main source code for the openSF framework. □platform.tests: folder containing unit tests for the openSF platform.

-Issue: 3.13 Date: 15/06/2018

-Code:
+Code : OPENSF-DMS-SUM

+Issue : 3.14

+Date : 14/12/2018

+Page : 160 of 163